InnoBridge/reactnativegpt/README.md

    - - Saves media visible to the user in their Photos app
    - - Requires media library permissions
-   - - Used for photos that should appear in user's gallery to alow access add to plugins section of `app.json`
+   - - Used for photos that should appear in user's gallery to allow access add to plugins section of `app.json`
    ```
        "plugins": [
       "expo-router",